(214) 390-7947 (Overseas Callers)

 Who will come to pick me up?
 How do I recognize this person at the airport?

 If my assignment begins on Monday, when should I arrive?
-If I want to arrive earlier than the starting date of my assignment, where do I stay and who will organize the accommodations?
+If I want to arrive earlier than the starting date of my assignment, where do I stay, and who will organize the accommodations?
 Will it cost me extra?

-You should always try to come early for your volunteering project in Ayutthaya Thailand to rest and do some sightseeing before the start of your project.
+You should always try to come early for your volunteering project in Thailand to rest and do some sightseeing before the start of your project.
 At the very least, you should try to come to Thailand on Sunday if your placement begins on Monday.
 You might be jetlagged and need some time to relax.
-Keep in mind you will be responsible for the additional costs such as food and accommodations during this time period.
+Keep in mind you will be responsible for the additional costs, such as food and accommodation, during this time period.
 Be sure to let our in-country coordinator know your plans ahead of time.

 Who will take me to the airport for my departure?